Job Costing Software for the Construction Industry

-If an accountant is using a general accounting system without true job costing functionality, the costs must be manually transferred into a job costing spreadsheet.
-Our integrated job costing software improves cost control and reduces risk of errors.
+If an accountant is using a general accounting system without true job cost functionality, the costs must be manually transferred into a job costing spreadsheet.
+Our integrated accounting software improves cost control and reduces risk of errors.

 Analysis codes are the heart of the job costing ledger, each job can be broken down into any number of analysis codes.